FortiWeb

 end

-The rule recognizes uploading a large file as a kind of attack but how large is decided by the user and its size is file-size-limit between 0 and 102,400 KBytes.
 If uploading a file whose size is bigger than the file-size-limit, the rule will consider it as an attack.
 However, when the file-size-limit is set to 0, file-size detection will not take effect.

-File upload detects five kinds of attacks, which are AntiVirus Scan, Trojan Detection, Scan Files with FortiSandbox, File-size Detection and File-type Detection.
+File upload detects five kinds of attacks, which are AntiVirus Scan, Trojan Detection, Scan Files with FortiSandbox, File-size Detection, and File-type Detection.